 N=K3/Ia-K4 ———(5)

-From equation (5) it is clear that the speed of the dc series motor is inversely proportional to the armature current.
+From equation (5), it is clear that the speed of the DC series motor is inversely proportional to the armature current.

-When the DC series motor is connected to the load at the time of starting of the motor, the motor draws the more armature current compared to the starting current with motor operation at no load and the speed of the motor increases in the controlled way.The DC series motor must not be tested on no load condition.
+When the DC series motor is connected to the load at the start of the motor, the motor draws more armature current compared to the starting current with motor operation at no load, and the speed of the motor increases in a controlled way.
+The DC series motor must not be tested on no load condition.

-In view of the above reasons, the DC series motor should not be started at no load.
+For the above reasons, the DC series motor should not be started at no load.